vicnala/meteor-nw-headless-serialport/README.md

 ## What this should be?

 This should be the same as Meteor do for cordova so you can write a package, and then use meteor api to manage this code only on these devices.
-I'm trying to run this setup in a Raspberry but for now it can be any ```x86```.

 ```
-api.addFiles('serial-conrtroller.js', ['web.anyX86']);
+api.addFiles('serial-conrtroller.js', ['web.raspberry']);
 ```

 ## Install Meteor and run the app